Naval Air Station Willow Grove? In a Cessna 152?

 So how do you avoid all this?
 You get proper training on how to fly using instruments, and how to resist the temptation to believe your lyin'

 Eventually she flew out of the snow squall.
 With the airport nowhere in sight, she knew she was lost.
 Then Murphy stepped in.
-If things weren't already bad enough, while Kate was trying without success to communicate her plight to the flight school, the transmit button on the microphone broke off and flew across the cockpit.
+If things weren't already bad enough, while Kate was trying without success to communicate her plight to the flight school, the push-to-talk button on the microphone broke off and flew across the cockpit.

 Meanwhile, another aircraft, hearing her terse calls saying she was lost, came on the frequency and suggested she contact Philadelphia approach for radar vectors, direction to another airport.
 By using a fingernail, she was able to make the microphone work, and told the helpful pilot that sounded like a great idea, but no one had taught her how to tune the radio.
 He patiently explained which knobs to use, and what numbers to put in the radio, and mirabile dictu, she was able to switch frequencies, and hear aircraft talking to Philly Approach.